My Canine Co-Counselor

 Posted Apr 07, 2018

 My Einstein greets my clients with an enthusiasm no paid receptionist could match.
-I mean, even if I paid a receptionist $100,000 a year, he or she wouldn’t give each client a big sloppy kiss.
+I mean, even if I paid a receptionist $100,000 a year, s/he wouldn’t give each client a big sloppy kiss.

-He then escorts the client to the sofa, sitting right next to him (if not on his lap) and bestowing another round of kisses.
+He then escorts clients to the sofa, sitting right next to them (if not on the lap) and bestowing another round of kisses.
 An occasional client prefers career counseling without a face-washing and eases Einstein off the sofa.
 Undeterred, Einstein assumes the position: head on the client’s shoes.

 Lest you think Einstein is the perfect dog, let me tell you what he was like before he matured into a multitasking professional.

-Alas, while his trials were over, mine were just beginning.
-Although he was almost a year old, he still had a bad case of puppy hyperactivity on top of new-home anxiety.
-Within the first week, Einstein had eaten the only pair of eyeglasses I’ve ever felt looked good on me, and chewed a hole in three, yes, three, carpets.
+Alas, while Einstein's trials were over, mine were just beginning.
+Although he was almost a year old, he still had a bad case of puppy hyperactivity atop new-home anxiety.
+Within the first week, he had eaten the only pair of eyeglasses I’ve ever felt looked good on me and chewed a hole in three, yes, three, carpets.

 I read this on YouTube.